-- 1.1 Vaccination - Per current health guidelines, vaccination is currently the leading public health prevention strategy to end the COVID-19 pandemic.
-TPC will promote vaccination for students and staff in our learning community and make new information available as it becomes available. - 1.2 Communication School officials and local health departments (LHD) will maintain communications with each other regarding COVID-19 transmission, prevention, and control measures.
+- 1.1.
+Vaccination - Per current health guidelines, vaccination is currently the leading public health prevention strategy for end the respiratory viruses or any other infectious diseases.
+TPC will promote vaccination for students and staff in our learning community and make new information available as it becomes available. - 1.2.
+Communication School officials and local health departments (LHD) will maintain communications with each other regarding respiratory viruses or any other infectious disease transmission, prevention, and control measures.
 TPC will work with the LHD as decisions are made regarding which mitigation strategies to implement and when based on health data.
-Information will be shared with the entire learning community via email and/or school website, as recommended. - 1.3 Masking - Masking continues to be an important part of the layered prevention strategies central to the prevention of SARS-CoV-2 transmission and is recommended by CDC for all individuals when COVID-19 community levels are high/orange.
+Information will be shared with the entire learning community via email and/or school website, as recommended. - 1.3.
+Masking - Masking continues to be an important part of the layered prevention strategies central to the prevention of respiratory viruses or any other infectious disease transmission.
 School administrators should be prepared for the emergence of new variants or substantial waning immunity that could result in greater morbidity, mortality, and disruption, and require returning to additional mitigation measures.
-Individuals (including parents/guardians) should make decisions to mask even when school policies may not require masking based on their specific situation (e.g., if they or their family members are immunocompromised or at high risk of severe illness from COVID-19).
+Individuals (including parents/guardians) should make decisions to mask even when school policies may not require masking based on their specific situation (e.g., if they or their family members are immunocompromised or at high risk of severe illness from COVID-19). - 1.4.
+Hand Hygiene and Respiratory Etiquette TPC will continue to teach and reinforce handwashing with soap and water for at least 20 seconds, and will make hand sanitizer that contains at least 60% alcohol, readily available for students and staff.
+TPC will also continue to maintain adequate supplies including soap, hand sanitizer, paper towels, tissues, and no-touch trash cans throughout the school.